airfranceklm/ng-lazy-image/README.md

 - Using bower on corporate network which blocks git protocol run `bash git config --global url."https://".insteadOf git://`

 ## Grunt tasks when cloned
+- src file is 'src/lazy-image.js'
-- `grunt sample` to see the demo offline.
+- run `grunt sample` to see the demo offline.
-- `grunt test` to see the unit test report in target
+- run `grunt test` to see the unit test report in target

 ## License